Aman for all seasons

 In the western, central and eastern Bhutan you will mostly experience cold European-like weather.
 Winter lasts here from November to March.
 The Monsoon occurs between June and August when the temperature is normally between 8° and 21°C. October and November are arguably the best months, when the monsoon has passed and the skies are clear.
 The spring months of March, April and May are best for the flora, but it can be stormy as the monsoon builds up for July-September.

-Call us on to start planning your vacation to Amankora Gangtey or take a look at our itineraries to Gangtey
+To start planning your vacation to Amankora Gangtey

 Amankora Gangtey is located in the Phobjikha Valley in Bhutan, a glacial valley that has been virtually untouched by modern civilization.
 The region has some great day treks and is an ideal bridge point between Amankora Punakha and Amankora Bumthang.